How To Prepare, Print & Clean Your Models

 Remove Supports From the Model

 Some people reverse this step and the next (UV Light Cure the Model) but I’ve done it both ways.
 If you use side clippers and remove the supports now, before curing, you’ll save yourself a lot of hassles.
+In fact, you can remove supports first, before any cleaning, or after Mean Green and before the Wash and Cure machine, or after the whole cleaning process.

 Being wet can be an advantage as the supports, when cut free, likely stick to the model or your clippers.
 It’s easy to dispose of them, and they didn’t go flying every which way!
 I’m still finding some of my early model’s supports on the floor or behind books on the bookshelf well across the room!